 Engagement is a major factor in gauging the success of a mobile ad campaign.
 User acquisition managers increasingly turn to Cost Per Engagement (CPE) to ensure user quality and maximize return on ad spend.
 With the right optimizations, it’s possible to drive in-app engagements at scale — just ask our partner, DHGames, who recently beat its ROAS goal by 85%.
 Read on to find out what makes this low-risk pricing model so effective.

-Simply put, cost per engagement (or CPE) advertising is a type of marketing in which advertisers only pay when users engage with their campaigns.
-That means initial impressions are free, but once a user engages in some way, the advertiser incurs a cost.
-In this pricing model, marketing teams can be sure they’re getting something in return for their ad spend.
-It’s a low-risk way to ensure that your ad spend is producing results, since there are only two end results, both beneficial in their own ways: a user engages with the ad (mission accomplished!) or doesn’t (you don’t pay).
+Cost Per Engagement advertising is a campaign model in which advertisers only pay when users complete a desired engagement (or what we call events) within the app.
+That means initial impressions and actions are free, but once a user reaches a specific in-app milestone, the advertiser incurs a cost.
+In this pricing model, advertisers ensure they’re getting something in return for their ad spend.
+It’s considered a low-risk way strategy: Either a user engages with the ad (mission accomplished!) or doesn’t (you don’t pay).

 The basic formula for finding CPE is simple.
 Just divide your total amount spent by the number of measured engagements, and voila: you’ve got your cost per engagement!
 So for example, if you spent $10,000 for 5,000 engagements, each engagement cost about two dollars.

 If you’re wondering whether the time is right to implement your own Cost Per Engagement campaign, ask yourself a few questions:

 If so, CPE ad campaigns could be a great way to push your marketing forward.
 No method of advertising is foolproof, of course, but knowing you’ll only pay if specified engagements certainly lowers the risk factor.
 And if you need help managing your CPE campaign — or just want more advice on where to start — reach out to the team at Tapjoy to set up your first CPE campaign!